kgiszewski/G42.TimeProvider/README.md

 For instance you can:
 1) Use `DateTime.UtcNow` in production
-2) Use `SpecificTimeProvider` to set the current date to an exact date\time.
+2) Use `SpecificTimeProvider` to set the current date to an exact date\time in tests.
-3) Use `SpecificTimeProvider` to advance time to a specific date\time after a step has occurred.
+3) Use `SpecificTimeProvider` to advance time to a specific date\time after a step has occurred in tests.

 ## Usage
 Each provider implements `ITimeProvider`.